 Does it cost anything to register my protection order?

-No. There is no fee for registering your out-of-state protection order in Colorado.
+There is no fee for registering your protection order in Ohio.